Resources for Tribal Libraries in California

 The National Library Service for Blind and Print Disabled through the Library of Congress provides reading materials at no cost to individuals whose temporary or permanent low vision, blindness, physical disability, or other disability makes it difficult to read regular print.
 Services are administered across the United States.
 Receive material via download to an app or through traditional mail.
 Note: When helping someone sign up, library staff should sign the “competent authority” section of the application.
 Request an application.

-Grants from the California State Library
+Programs from the California State Library

 Review all open and upcoming opportunities for California libraries on our Grants page.